fbpixel

 Symptoms

-According to the Centers for Disease Control and Prevention (CDC), a depressed person has “feelings of sadness or anxiety that last for weeks at a time.”
+According to the Centers for Disease Control and Prevention (CDC), a person living with depression has “feelings of sadness or anxiety that last for weeks at a time.”
 Watch out for signs of depression which may include:

 • Feelings of guilt, hopelessness